-Carbonate Hardness or temporary hardness are responsible for buffering phenomenon.
+Carbonate Hardness or temporary hardness is responsible for buffering phenomenon.
 Carbonate and bicarbonate try to keep the PH of the water stable (an ideal PH range is between 6,5 and 8 according to SCA standards).
-Keeping PH stable is really important if we want to obtain a balance taste.
+Keeping PH stable is pretty important if we want to obtain a balanced taste.
 Low carbonate hardness brings too much acidity in the cup while high carbonate hardness pulls out any acidity leaving a flat cup.

-PH is a scale that measure how alkaline/acidic water is.
+PH is a scale that measures how alkaline/acidic water is.
 The range goes from 0 to 14 with 7 as neutral.
 Lower PH indicates more acidity while higher PH indicates more alkaline.

-As we know, the water in London are too high in hardness causing limescale issues inside coffee machine, reducing heating efficiency, restricting water flow and damaging valves and orifices.
+As we know, the water in London is too high in hardness causing limescale issues inside the coffee machine, reducing heating efficiency, restricting water flow and damaging valves and orifices.

-We can treat the water in different way such as reverse osmosis, filtration or water softener.
+We can treat the water in a different way such as reverse osmosis, filtration or water softener.

 This is the most expensive water treatment designed mostly for coffee shops with high volumes.
 This was the traditional system to obtain a distilled water without any minerals and all the other ions like chlorides and sulphates.
 However, at this stage, we cannot brew coffee cause we will obtain a flat cup without any flavours.
 With the blending reverse osmosis, we can now add the minerals we need depending on what we want to obtain.